ola-smaha/Animal_Intakes_and_Outcomes_Analysis/README.md

-Bin Tracker is built using the following technologies:
+Project is built using the following technologies: